tlswg/tls13-spec/draft-ietf-tls-tls13.md

            } body;
        } Handshake;

-[[TODO: Add IANA Considerations to rename the 'NewSessionTicket' HandshakeType value to 'new_session_ticket'.]]

 The TLS Handshake Protocol messages are presented below in the order they MUST be sent; sending handshake messages in an unexpected order results in an "unexpected_message" fatal error.
 Unneeded handshake